 Problem Solving and Enquiry Pupils continue to develop their problem-solving and investigative skills and give reports on their findings.

-Topics covered include Ancient Greece, Europe and China.
+Topics covered include Ancient Greece and India.
 Studies are developed through discussion, class assignments, independent research, trips and visiting speakers.

 Topics covered include The Structure of the Earth, Space and The Solar System and The Human Body.
-Visits include The Royal Observatory, Dynamic Earth, Glasgow Science Centre and Edinburgh Zoo.
+Visits include Dynamic Earth, Arthur’s Seat and Edinburgh Zoo.

 The programme in Primary 6 covers the following areas: